 How to Visit the Maldives On a Budget – Our hotel – White Shell Inn with bikini beach

-Where to eat in the Maldives on a budget:
+Where to eat in the Maldives on a budget

 Most guesthouses and hotels include a decent breakfast which can keep you full until the afternoon.
-If you’re doing excursions: snorkelling or visiting picnic island, lunch might be included.
+If you’re doing excursions: snorkelling or visiting a picnic island, lunch might be included.
 There are usually a few small restaurants on the island itself, or you can eat at one of the hotel restaurants.

 A typical meal would include fish in some form: fish curry and rice, fish BBQ with rice and fried fish.
 It usually sets you back between $5-10.
-The Maldives are also known for coconuts so you might be lucky to taste them in some dishes.
+The Maldives is also known for coconuts so you might be lucky to taste them in some dishes.

 Maldives – Fulidhoo island

-Things to do in the Maldives on a budget:
+Things to do in the Maldives on a budget

 The Maldives is home to some of the richest marine life in the world, and it’s a must for a visitor!
 Most guesthouses and hotels can organise excursions such as: